amgrubb/amgrubb.github.io/README.md

 folder.

 Once pubsFromBib.py is run, all the pages are generated and there is nothing more needed!
-If you wish to add additional infromation it is important to do it in the appropriate .bib file, or else that information is overwritten each time pubsFromBib.py is run.
-The only exception to this is the dagger(†) symbol used to indicate a Toronto author(Gary Song and Caroline Hu).
-This symbol is not recognized by pybtex, and instead is conferted into a diamond with a question mark which will not allow the site to build, and you will get an email with an error message.
+If you wish to add additional information it is important to do it in the appropriate .bib file, or else that information is overwritten each time pubsFromBib.py is run.
+### Unknown Symbols
-### Make sure that there are no unknown symbols (diamond with question mark) in any files or the website will not build.
-These will be automatically generated when pubsFromBib.py is run, but should be replaced with daggers (†) prior to commiting the changes.
+Make sure that there are no unknown symbols (diamond with question mark) in any files or the website will not build.
+These will be automatically generated when pubsFromBib.py is run, but should be replaced with daggers (†) prior to committing the changes.

 ## How to update Projects
 Projects is based on the "blog post" framework from Academic Pages, and is